 The fundamentals of photography as an art medium and a journalistic tool are used to develop an individual style or method of composing and printing photographs.
 This individual aesthetic approach will be seen in all the work presented at the end of the course.
+A fee is asociated with this course.
 Prerequisite: ART164.
-A fee is associated with this course.
-(2credits)
+(2 credits)

 - Methods of Teaching Secondary Art

 The content, techniques and media for teaching art at the secondary education level.This course requires a 30-hour practicum and is required of each candidate seeking an endorsement in this content area.(2 credits, alternate years, consult department) Notes: Does not count toward an art major or minor.
 Students must earn a "C" or better in the special methods course in order to fulfill program requirements for secondary licensure.